front-end-intermediate/session-7/readme.md

-# XI - React Intro
+# VII - React Intro

 ## Homework

-For your final project you have the option of converting your midterm to Angular 4 using the files we have worked on.
-You have the option to customize the content and functionality as you see fit.
-Be sure to add form validation, navigation and routing as outlined in session 10.
-This would be your choice if you needed to pursue Angular for personal or professional reasons.

-I strongly recommand doing the standard Angular [Heroes](https://angular.io/tutorial) tutorial before beginning to fill in any blanks.

-You may also create a version of the recipes list and details pages in React.
+For your final project you will create a version of the recipes list and details pages in React.

 Of course, if you wish you can do something entirely original.